Mcrich-LLC/Easy-Bridge-Backend/README.md

 ## Contributing

-To start contributing, review CONTRIBUTING.md.
+To start contributing, review [Contributing.md](https://github.com/Mcrich23/Seattle-Bridge-Backend/Contributing.md).
 New contributors are always welcome to support this project.
 Issues labeled good-first-issue are great for beginners.

-Please be sure to comment on an issue you'd like to work on and the maintainers will assign it to you!
-Checkout any issue labeled hacktoberfest to start contributing